A Fresh Take on Diamond Stitch | A Crochet Tutorial

 Note: A table of abbreviations and symbols is always in the sidebar.

-It’s best if the stitch you use for row 1 actually has a post.
-Some people use scs.
+For the first actual pattern row, it’s best if the stitch actually has a post.
+Some people do use scs.
 Some people use dcs.
-My favorite way (by far) is the hdc compromise.
+My favorite way is the hdc compromise.

 Special Stitch: Front post treble crochet 2 together (fptr2tog)

-Fptr2tog does, however, have the same mechanics of our familiar reducing stitches.
+So fptr2tog has the same basic mechanics of our familiar reducing stitches.
 You work most of a fptr around one stitch.
 Then finish it up by working around another stitch.
 This results in a single stitch in your working row.

 Written Instructions for Fptr2tog